Oct 17, 2025

 Psychosocial Risk | Common Causes in the Office | Direct Impact on the Company |

-Work-related stress | Excessive workloads, lack of clarity in responsibilities, pressure to meet unrealistic deadlines. | Decreased concentration, increased errors, low quality of delivered work, presenteeism. |
+Work stress | Excessive workloads, lack of clarity in responsibilities, pressure to meet unrealistic deadlines. | Decreased concentration, increased errors, low quality in delivered work, presenteeism. |

-Burnout | Prolonged exposure to stress, lack of recognition, feeling of loss of control over one's own work. | Cynicism, emotional detachment from work, chronic physical exhaustion, drastic drop in commitment and productivity. |
+Burnout | Prolonged exposure to stress, lack of recognition, feeling of having no control over one’s own work. | Cynicism, emotional detachment from work, chronic physical exhaustion, drastic drop in commitment and productivity. |

 Harassment and violence | Toxic leadership, lack of clear protocols, a culture that tolerates or minimizes hostile behaviors. | Tense work environment, increased internal conflicts, high turnover of valuable talent, damage to the company’s reputation. |